Semiring Provenance for Lightweight Description Logics: A Semiring Provenance Semantics for Description Logics

-\paragraph{Possibilistic DL} The case of possibilistic DL~\cite{QiPJ-ECSQARU07} is similar to the case of fuzzy DL.
-A possibilistic ontology assigns a \emph{possibility degree} from the interval [0,1] to each axiom in the ontology.
-The semantics is based on a possibility distribution over all the possible interpretations \Imc, which depends on the degrees of the axioms not satisfied by \Imc.
-Although at first sight the semantics does not exactly fit our definition, it has been shown that reasoning in $\min$-based possibilistic DLs~ \cite[Section 3]{QiPJ-ECSQARU07} can be reduced to classical reasoning over so-called $n$-cuts~\cite{10.5555/186124.186133}, where the $n$-cut $\Omc_{\geq n}$ of an ontology \Omc is the (classical) sub-ontology obtained considering only those axioms that are labelled with an element greater or equal to $n$.
-In a nutshell, the possibility degree of a consequence is at least $n$ iff it follows from its $n$-cut.
-To find a tight possibility degree, we need to compute the maximum over such possible ontologies.
-Hence, by Proposition \ref{prop:poss:prov}, possibilistic reasoning can be reduced to provenance computations over the fuzzy semiring.
-Note, however, that the same is not true for product-based possibilistic semantics \shortcite{BBKN17}, as the computation of $n$-cuts does not suffice---the product of values above $n$ can yield degrees below $n$.
-Typically, possibilistic semantics target reasoning with inconsistent ontologies and are based on an inconsistency degree, which is obtained from combinations of axioms that are jointly inconsistent under classical semantics.
-In possibilistic logics, this inconsistency is removed by ignoring axioms excluded by the $n$-cut.
-In our case, the provenance of any axiom over an inconsistent ontology is the sum of all the semiring elements, so we restrict our comparison to the case of satisfiable ontologies.
+\paragraph{Possibilistic DL} \citet{DBLP:journals/ijar/Hollunder95} originally introduced a possibilistic extension of the DL $\mathcal{ALCN}$ by annotating each axiom with either a \emph{necessity} or a \emph{possibility} value but most recent works (covering various DLs such as $\mathcal{ALC}$ or DL-Lite) only consider one kind of annotation, which corresponds to necessity value and is also called certainty or confidence degree \cite{DBLP:journals/ijis/QiJPD11,DBLP:journals/logcom/BenferhatB17}.
+In this context, a possibilistic ontology $\Omc^p$ is a set of annotated axioms $(\alpha,n)$ with $n\in]0,1]$.
+The semantics is based on a possibility distribution $\pi_{\Omc^p}$ over all the possible interpretations \Imc, which depends on the degrees of the axioms not satisfied by \Imc: $\pi_{\Omc^p}(\Imc)=1$ if $\Imc\models \alpha$ for every $(\alpha, n)\in {\Omc^p}$, and $\pi_{\Omc^p}(\Imc)=\min\{1-n\mid(\alpha,n)\in\Omc^p,\Imc\not\models\alpha\}$ otherwise.
+For a \emph{satisfiable} ontology, $\Omc^p\models_\pi (\alpha,n)$ iff $n\geq 1-\sup\{\pi_{\Omc^p}(\Imc)\mid\Imc\not\models\alpha\}$.
+Although at first sight this semantics does not exactly fit our definition, it has been shown that reasoning in possibilistic DLs can be reduced to classical reasoning over $n$-cuts, where the $n$-cut $\Omc_{\geq n}$ of $\Omc^p$ is defined as in the fuzzy case: $\Omc^p\models_\pi (\alpha,n)$ iff $\Omc_{\geq n}\models \alpha$ \cite[Section 2.2]{DBLP:journals/ijis/QiJPD11}.
+This comes from a general result on possibilistic first-order logic knowledge bases \cite[Proposition 11]{PossibilisticLogicHandbook}.
+A tight necessity degree can be computed by taking the maximum over $n$ such that $\Omc_{\geq n}\models \alpha$.
+Hence, by Proposition~\ref{prop:poss:prov}, possibilistic reasoning can be reduced to provenance computation over the fuzzy semiring.